NoamBechhofer/winter-break-2022/README.md

 # winter-break-2022

-<p>This repository is for my random coding throughout winter break 2022.
-This follows my first programming course (Introduction to Computer Science/Programming in Java) and I wanted to get a bit of practice in before moving on to Data Structures.</p>
+A Java library for [Rational numbers](https://en.wikipedia.org/wiki/Rational_number) to avoid precision loss incurred with floating point usage.
+This follows my first programming course (Introduction to Computer Science/Programming in Java) and I wanted to get a bit of practice in before moving on to Data Structures.
-<p> A quick note: The sudoku project is in progress.
-Pursuing sudoku before taking data structures seems to be a waste of time, so I've just set up a little bit of the background.</p>